s/y Nine of Cups Maritime Canada Summer 2001

 Brunswick summer home of President

-private vessels, a toll free call from a nearby
+citizens in private vessels, a toll free call

 Head Harbour was a bit crowded and not